 - at public libraries; - at armed forces recruiting stations; - at the Board of Registrars located at the county seat in the voter's county of residence; or - by mail-in form available at Probate Judge and License Commissioner offices, colleges and universities, public schools, or libraries.
-A mail-in registration form may also be obtained by calling the county Board of Registrars or the Elections Division in the Office of Secretary of State (SOS) at 1-800-274-VOTE (8683). - by mail-in form downloaded from the Secretary of State website.
-Point your browser to www.sos.alabama.gov.
+A mail-in registration form may also be obtained by calling the county Board of Registrars or the Elections Division in the Office of Secretary of State (SOS) at 1-800-274-VOTE (8683). - by mail-in form downloaded from the Secretary of State's website at alabamavotes.gov.